 Goodwill is assessed for impairment at least annually in December, at the reporting unit level which are Ovintiv's country cost centers.
-To assess impairment, the carrying amount of each reporting unit is determined and compared to the fair value of each respective reporting unit.
-Any excess of the carrying value of the reporting unit, including goodwill, over its fair value is recognized as an impairment and charged to net earnings.
+To assess impairment, the carrying amount of each respective reporting unit.
+Any excess of the carrying value of each respective reporting goodwill, over its fair value is recognized as an impairment and charged to net earnings.
 The impairment charge measured is limited to the total amount of goodwill allocated to that reporting unit.
 Subsequent measurement of goodwill is at cost less any accumulated impairments.